NitishPal2013/ErrorResolver/readme.md

 # ERROR resovler

+Tired of searching alot on google for your coding errors.
+Use ERROR resolver to solve your errors.

 ### Description

 This application is an api form where one setup the application by just creating a .env file and putting these following value